A private monthly issue Est. 2026

 The material

-Pick up to ten photos and write what happened.
-Optional photo help can suggest editable note lines from small temporary copies, but the issue drafts only from text you approve.
+Pick up to ten photos and answer one quick prompt or write your own note.
+Optional photo help can draft one editable starter note from small temporary copies, but the issue drafts only from text you approve.

 ACT III